My name is Brian, and I'm an entrepreneur

 Meet the Sober Founder

 I’ve been sober since May 16, 2022.
-Sobriety didn’t slow me down.
-It sharpened everything.
+Sobriety didn’t shrink my ambition.
+It sharpened it.
 When I stopped drinking, mornings came back.
 Focus deepened.
 Decisions became cleaner.
-My work improved, my relationships strengthened, and my sense of direction stopped feeling negotiable.
-Sobriety didn’t take anything away from my career.
-It gave me the clarity to build without noise.
+Work improved.
+Relationships strengthened.
+The noise fell away.
+Sobriety didn’t take anything from my career.
+It gave me the ability to build without distraction.

-Teaching has been a constant alongside entrepreneurship.
-I’m an adjunct professor at Sacred Heart University, where I teach design, marketing, and the realities of building from the ground up.
-I also mentor students and early-stage founders at Fairfield University.
-After more than twenty years in higher education, I’ve learned that teaching isn’t about expertise alone.
-It’s about helping people see what’s possible and giving them the confidence to pursue it.
+Alongside entrepreneurship, teaching has been a constant.
+I’m an adjunct professor at Sacred Heart University and a mentor to students and early-stage founders at Fairfield University.
+After more than two decades in higher education, I’ve learned that teaching is less about expertise and more about helping people see what’s possible, then giving them the structure and confidence to pursue it.

 As an author, I’ve written Above the Fold and Principles of Web Design, both published by Simon & Schuster and used in classrooms and studios across the country.
-More recently, I’ve written essays like The View from a Windowless Basement, exploring the quieter, less polished moments of work, ambition, and reinvention.
-These stories sit at the intersection of entrepreneurship and sobriety, where real progress tends to happen.
+More recently, my writing has turned inward.
+Essays like The View from a Windowless Basement explore the quieter moments of work, ambition, sobriety, and reinvention.
+The space where success is no longer performative, but earned.

 Thanks for being here.

-If you’re building something, rebuilding something, or questioning whether alcohol is helping or hurting your ambition, I hope what I share here offers clarity, perspective, and proof that you can succeed without dulling the edge that got you started in the first place.
+If you’re building something, rebuilding something, or quietly reconsidering the role alcohol plays in your work and your life, I hope what I share here offers clarity, perspective, and a sense that you’re not alone in choosing a different way forward.